-Holden says no, he really doesn't hate that many people, and if he does really hate them, like Stradlater, he only hates them for a little while.
+Surprisingly (to us), Holden claims that he really doesn't hate that many people, or at least he only hates them for a little while.

-Mr. Antolini continues, however.
-He thinks Holden is in for some kind of "fall" – a "special" and "horrible" fall.
+But Mr. Antolini Holden is in for some kind of "fall"—a "special" and "horrible" fall.
 He worries that Holden will "die nobly" for an "unworthy cause."

-So he hands Holden a quote he's written down, a quote from a psychoanalyst named Wilhelm Stekel, which reads: "The mark of an immature man is that he wants to die nobly for a cause, while the mark of a mature man is that he wants to live humbly for one."
+He hands Holden a quote he's written down from a psychoanalyst named Wilhelm Stekel, which reads: "The mark of an immature man is that he wants to die nobly for a cause, while the mark of a mature man is that he wants to live humbly for one."

 Holden thanks him and puts it in his pocket, but to be honest he'd rather be sleeping off his headache than playing quotable quotes with this guy.

 Mr. Antolini argues that once Holden finds what he's passionate about, he'll be able to allow himself to be in love with knowledge and just forget about the Oral Expression classes that at the moment irritate him to no end.

 Then he gets all poetic about how men have felt exactly this way before, but when people can teach and learn from one another, it's a "beautiful reciprocal arrangement," etc., etc.

 He says it's not that you need to be educated to change the world, but that men who are brilliant and creative and also educated tend to be more valuable than those who are merely brilliant and creative.

 Basically, he's just trying to convince Holden that school is cool.

 After Holden yawns (come on, he has been awake for the last 24 hours), the two of them make up the couch for Holden to sleep on, with a few more hints that Mr. Antolini sure is drinking a lot.